 What did you think?
 Have you tried any of these three New Zealand walks?
 Do you have any recommendations of your own you’d like to share?
-Even if you haven’t we’d love to hear from you so please add your comments below.
+Either way, we’d love to hear from you so please add your comments below.